Updated: Dec 26, 2022

 The doctors scratched their heads.
 This was improbable.
 Week after week the lovely young woman and her devoted husband arrived at the prenatal specialist's office.
-The baby, as expected, wasn’t growing.
+The baby wasn’t growing as expected.
 But he was active, bouncing and tossing, heart beating.
 Pushing the envelope.
 As if to tell them all: “I live.
 No matter how long, I live.”
 Yes, it was improbable.

 And then the day came.
 The final doctor’s visit ended their tenuous hope.
 The baby’s heart had stopped beating.
 Time warped, weaved, sped, stopped.
 Mommy and Daddy unwavering, supernaturally strong, doing what parents do.
 Giving their all.